wpilibsuite/frc-docs/source/docs/software/sensors/ultrasonics-software.rst

 Analog ultrasonics
 ------------------

 Some ultrasonic sensors simply return an analog voltage corresponding to the measured distance.
-These sensors can may simply be used with the :ref:`AnalogPotentiometer <analog-potentiometers-software>` class.
+These sensors can may simply be used with the :doc:`AnalogPotentiometer <analog-potentiometers-software>` class.

 Third-party ultrasonics
 -----------------------